 instead of selling it.
 This could bring in a steady income, one that could be split between inheritors.
 If none of you are in a rush to sell, or the market is not ideal, then renting can be a great solution.
 The property may need updating

 , and if you live far away from the property, consider how much time and money will need to be spent on an agent to manage the property.
-Assess your expectations and ensure you know how much time will be taken up.
 Also, bear in mind you will have to pay tax on any profit you make from renting the property.

 Preparing to sell your property